• Skip to primary navigation

 https://www.uptodate.com/contents/granuloma-annulare

 There isn’t a cure for this condition.
-This is largely due to the fact that we do not conclusive know the cause.
+This is largely because we do not conclusively know the cause.
 Treatment focuses largely on dealing with the symptoms.
 Here are some treatment methods:

 Apple Cider Vinegar Granuloma Annulare Treatment